matkolisiak/Resco-CRM-Sync/README.md

 # Resco CRM Sync

-This document is a brief summary of actual status of Resco CRM Sync.
+This document is a brief summary of actual status of Resco CRM Sync.<br/>
+Todo list (topics to discussion):
+- TFS: Definition of Ready, Definition of Done, User Story, Tasks, connect existing bugs to User story
+- Connect - need to implement oAuth 2.0: https://dev.azure.com/resconet/MobileCRM/_workitems/edit/11691
+- Solve problem with importing default project in special scenario: https://dev.azure.com/resconet/MobileCRM/_workitems/edit/12355
+- Enable Connect Page on production server
+- What should be tested
+- Develope Automated tests
+- Rename Update Server to Update Client Metadata?
+- Define better examples of webrequests to this document?
+- Plan to the future

 # Content:
 1. Getting started with Resco CRM Sync
 2. Creating a connection
 3. Updating metadata
 4. Sync Data
-5. Sync of deletions
+5. Logs
-6. Logs of Synchronization
+6. Tests

 # 1. Getting started with Resco CRM Sync
 Resco CRM Sync is a tool that allows connecting two organizations.
 By creating a connection, you can synchronize data and metadata between them.<br/><br/>